aa10402tw/AutoGrading/README.md

 # Usage
 Write the expected input & output in hw9.json, put the source c files in the /source_file directory, and name those files in [stu-id]_[Hw-id] manner.
-Then execute Autograding program by:
+Then execute AutoGrading program by:

 	python autoGrading.py